Biden warns of growing cost of delay on $1.9T econ aid plan - WTMJ

 “I support passing COVID relief with support from Republicans if we can get it,” he told reporters.
 “But the COVID relief has to pass.
 No ifs, ands or buts.”

 His message so far has been that a fresh $1.9 trillion in aid would be a bargain compared to the potential damage to the world’s largest economy if it doesn’t pass.
-An aggressive push for vaccinations and generous aid to individuals would help put parents back to work and let children return to school and improve their lifetime earnings, Biden said at a Friday meeting with Treasury Secretary Janet Yellen.
-They met in the Oval Office, where the fireplace was lit to protect against the chill in Washington.
+An aggressive push for vaccinations and generous aid to individuals would help put parents back to work and let children return to school and improve their lifetime earnings, Biden said at a Friday meeting with Treasury Secretary Janet Yellen in the Oval Office.

 “We have learned from past crises that the risk is not doing too much,” he said.
 “The risk is not doing enough.”